dune73/test-4/tutorial-8/README.md

     150 942432 Restricted SQL Character Anomaly Detection (args): # of special characters exceeded (2)
 ```

-So these are the culprits.
-These are the rules driving the said seven request to the heights we encountered.
+So these are the culprits: These are the rules driving the anomaly score of said seven requests to the heights we encountered.
 Let's go through them one by one.

-942450 looks for strings of the pattern `0x` with two additional hexadecimal digits.
+942450 SQL Hex Encoding Identified looks for strings of the pattern `0x` with two additional hexadecimal digits.
 This is a hexadecimal encoding which can point to an exploit being used.
 The problem with this encoding is that session cookies can sometimes contain this pattern.
 Session cookies are randomly generated strings and at times you get this pattern in such an identifier.
-When you do, there is a paranoia level 2 rule that looks for attack patterns in hexadecimal encoding that try to sneak past our ruleset.
+When you do, there is this paranoia level 2 rule that looks for hexadecimal encoding assuming it might be used to sneak past our ruleset.
 This is a false positive in a very classical way.

-921180 is a rule that identifies when a parameter (*ids[]* here) is submitted more than once within the same request.
+921180 HTTP Parameter Pollution is a rule that identifies when a parameter (*ids[]* here) is submitted more than once within the same request.
 It's an advanced rule which appeared in the CRS3 for the first time (based on a mechanic I developed).
-Drupal seems to do this and we can hardly instruct it to stop this behaviour.
+Drupal seems to exhibit this behavior and we can hardly instruct it to stop it.

-942431 and 942432 are closely related.
+942431 Restricted SQL Character Anomaly Detection and 942432 are closely related.
 We call these siblings.
 They form a group with 942430, the base rule looking for 12 special characters like square brackets, colons, semicolons, asterisks, etc. (paranoia level 2).
-942431 is a strict sibling doing the same things, but with a limit of 6 characters at paranoia level 3 and finally the paranoid zealot in the family, 942432, is going crazy after the 2nd special character (paranoia level 4).
+942431 is a strict sibling and executes the same check, but with a limit of 6 characters at paranoia level 3 and finally the paranoid zealot in the family, 942432, is going crazy after the 2nd special character (paranoia level 4).

-Rule 920273 is pretty much self explanatory.
+Rule 920273 Invalid character in request is pretty much self explanatory.
 It's a very strict rule at paranoia level 4 and it fights special characters fiercly.

 So this is what we are facing for our first tuning round.